 On my last day, the benefactor walked me to my rental car.
 “What do you think, Thom?” he asked.
 He could see the uncertainty in my expression, so he clarified.
 “How long can our church survive?”
 I paused for a moment, and then offered the bad news.
 “I believe the church will close its doors in five years.”

 I was wrong.
-The church closed just a few weeks ago.
+It was sooner.
 Like many dying churches, it held on to life tenaciously.
 This church lasted ten years after my terminal diagnosis.

 My friend from the church called to tell me the news.
 I took no pleasure in discovering that not only was my diagnosis correct, I had mostly gotten right all the signs of the impending death of the church.

 Together my friend and I reviewed the past ten years.
-I think we were able to piece together a fairly accurate autopsy.
+I think we were able to piece together a fairly accurate autopsy of a dead church.

 1. The church refused to look like the community.